ethereum/ethereum-org-website/src/content/glossary/index.md

 ### hard fork {#hard-fork}

-A permanent divergence in the blockchain; also known as a hard-forking change.
-One commonly occurs when nonupgraded nodes can't validate blocks created by upgraded nodes that follow newer consensus rules.
+A permanent divergence in the [blockchain](#blockchain); also known as a hard-forking change.
+One commonly occurs when nonupgraded nodes can't validate blocks created by upgraded nodes that follow newer [consensus rules](#consensus-rules).
 Not to be confused with a fork, soft fork, software fork, or Git fork.

 ### hash {#hash}

 A fixed-length fingerprint of variable-size input, produced by a hash function.
+(See [keccak-256](#keccak-256))

 ### HD wallet {#hd-wallet}

-A wallet using the hierarchical deterministic (HD) key creation and transfer protocol ([BIP](#bips)-32).
+A [wallet](#wallet) using the hierarchical deterministic (HD) key creation and transfer protocol ([BIP](#bips)-32).

 [Read more at github.com](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki)

 ### HD wallet seed {#hd-wallet-seed}

-A value used to generate the master private key and master chain code for an HD wallet.
-The wallet seed can be represented by mnemonic words, making it easier for humans to copy, back up, and restore private keys.
+A value used to generate the master [private key](#private-key) and master chain code for an HD wallet.
+The wallet seed can be represented by mnemonic words ([BIP](#bips)-39), making it easier for humans to copy, back up, and restore private keys.

 ### homestead {#homestead}